 SS: Very nice.
 It makes sense.
 So, I have this image in my head right now of Kygo and Avicii, and I might be overdoing it now, but they find a really cool song, and then they put their magic on it, and I think you're looking for really good cases where you can put your AI and other magic on, not just as a consultant, but as somebody who stays as a part of the team and has some ownership long-term.

 IG: Exactly, long-term is the key.
 I haven't found any Norwegian company that has this kind of model.
 We have a role model, it's a big American company, who has been doing this for 20-years.
 They actually managed to be the birthplace of seven or eight unicorns already, after 20 years.
 But those are companies who started with fabulous technology innovation.
 So, we are learning from others, and outside of Norway, some people are better than this.
 So, the model that I like is that we can go to a corporate, and they have an industry, a sector, they need to innovate and create, and sometimes they have fantastic ideas, which is right down the core business, a little bit to the left, a little bit to the right, but quite often corporates are not able to fulfill and complete the innovation.
 They might do some experiments but many of them are not really product developers, or maybe the idea needs a commercial aspect that is slightly outside of their core business, or it needs people who are willing to take risks, who can give big priority to something which is for a corporate maybe at some small thing.
-So, when you go in there and find something, an idea which is great, maybe there's a reason why it's great.
+So, when you go in there and find something, a great idea, maybe there's a reason why it's great.
 We can go in there and say: “guys we can do that with you''.
 So, then the corporates can invest, let's say, a million kroner, and we will invest, and together we will build a proper product.
 We will do market validation, the first face, the risky face, which a corporation will typically either do not want to do because it's not important enough, or they will take too long.
 It can take 2-3 years to do something, but we don’t have that kind of time scheme, we wanna do it faster, much faster.

 SS: So, an innovation engine?